joelm10/javascript-style-guide/es5/README.md

 ## Comments

   - Use `/** ... */` for multi-line comments.
 Include a description, specify types and values for all parameters and return values.
+  - The only caveat for this is inside functions, where you should either use single line comments, and/or move it above your function definition

     ```javascript
     // bad